 Yeah, well... .

-Once approved, character profiles become locked and cannot be edited further by players.
-This is to avoid subtle yet significant changes to a character's skills or history without staff oversight as we want to remain a fair and balanced game.
 Players can request small changes after approval, if they notice something like a grammatical error or forgot to add a minor detail.
-Moreover, as the game progresses, characters that train in-game will earn more points to spend on additional skills as well—at such point in time, the player may request a skills upgrade.
-Either request can be made in the Profile Modification Requests board.
+Requests can be made in the Profile Modification Requests board.
 Please note, changes to skill sets or significant history revisions will be subject to the same review as normal character applications and you may be asked to make a few additional edits to your request before it's finally approved.
 Once it is, Administration will make the required changes.

 That's it for Character Creation.
 Go forth and create like the Maker.